matt-dray/r2eng/README.md

 The goal of {r2eng} (as in ‘R to English’) is to take an R expression and ‘translate’ it to an English sentence.

-The package is intended to:
+The package is intended (optimistically) to:

 - improve communication between teachers and learners
 - make R discussions in English more accessible to non-English speakers